tchaloupka/geneticd/README.md

 Status
 ------

-First target is single threaded evaluation of GA with possibility to use custom genes, fitness functions, terminate functions, selection functions, mutation operators, etc.

-Currently simple BoolGene chromosomes can be evaluated with some variations of selection and crossover operators.
+Library can be used to solve basic problems already.
+Currently encoding with scalar value gene chromosomes is supported.
+Common selection and crossover operators are implemented.

 Note
 ----